Ilyomix/vue-blog/README.md

     - Users can add articles using the '+' button located on the top right side of the view
     - UI states: loading articles, error to get articles, no articles avaliable and fetch articles state are displayed for the user
     - Pagination (previous page, next page, last page, first page)
-    - Notifications: displayed when the user successfully edit or create an article
+    - Notifications: displayed when the user had successfully edit or create an article
 - #### Edit / Create article
-    - UI states: loadings, errors, and edit / creation success state are displayed for user
+    - UI states: loadings, errors, and edit / creation success state are displayed for the user
     - Redirect to `/blog` after creating or editing an article successfully
 - #### Footer
     - Dynamic copyright date